MESA Center Hours

 Monday – Thursday 9:00 am – 6:00 pm

 MESA Community College Program (MCCP)

-The MESA Community College Program is an academic preparation program that assists California community colleges’ educationally disadvantaged students to succeed in math, science, and engineering so they can transfer to four-year colleges or universities and attain four-year degrees in math, engineering, and science fields.
+Mathematics, Engineering, Science Achievement (MESA) is nationally recognized for its innovative and effective academic development program.
+Since 1970, MESA has helped students become scientists, engineers and mathematicians, filling an urgent need for qualified technical professionals.
+The MESA program has served students by providing support such as classes, hands-on competitions, counseling, transfer support, and a community environment to students from middle school through four-year college.
+The MESA Community College Program (MCCP) is an academic preparation program that assists California community colleges’ educationally disadvantaged students to succeed in math, science, and engineering so they can transfer to four-year colleges or universities and attain four-year degrees in math, engineering, and science fields.
 This support is especially crucial to students who come from low-performing high schools.
-The MCCP is a partnership between MESA and the California Community Colleges Chancellor’s Office.

 Main components of the MESA model include:

 - Student study center.
 This dedicated multipurpose space is the hub for study, workshops, special activities and information sharing.
 It is a key element in building a close learning community.

 - Orientation course.
 New students learn skills to excel as math, science and engineering majors.

 - Academic excellence workshops.
 Students are scheduled in the same core math and science classes and taught how to successfully master complex technical ideas and principles through a collaborative approach.